Nitrokey/nethsm/docs/system-design.md

 Device Key

-: A persistent device-dependent key, unique to each NetHSM hardware unit delivered by Nitrokey.
-The *Device Key* is used to derive an _Unlock Key_.
+: A device-dependent key that is securely stored by the TPM and only accessible if signed and unmodified NetHSM software is running.
+The *Device Key* is used to encrypt the data in the _Domain Key Store_.

 Domain Key